polyaxon/polyaxon/site/docs/core/quick-start/scale.md

-This DAG will start an experiment, if the experiment has a `loss > max_loss` it will start a tuning job based on a random search algorithm, finally it will run a container to print the best 5 models.
+This DAG will start an experiment, if the experiment has a `loss > max_loss` it will start a tuning job based on a random search algorithm, finally, it will run a container to print the best 5 models.

 The DAG itself is parameterized, we can pass different values for `max_loss` and `top`.